dr-bill-c/MYSTRAN/README.md

 # Developmental Goals

 - Add detailed installation instructions for Windows to the README
-- The differential stiffness matrix for bar elements, rod elements, and solid elements is coded in MYSTRAN.
-However, the differential stiffness matrix needs to be coded for the shell elements.
-- OP2 support is in work, but if you can help with this, please let us know.
+- Add installation instructions for other platforms to the readme (other linux distributions, and/or Apple operating systems)
+- Implement differential stiffness matrices for shell elements
+- Implement OP2 output format
 - Creating easier ways to aquire mystran would be nice.
 This would include, but is not limited to, entry into the Arch Linux User Repository (AUR), the Debian Advanced Package Manager (apt), the snapcraft store (snap), the chocolatey package manager for Windows, an appimage, or flatpak.
 - Creation of a more comprehensive testing suite would be nice.
 Current method uses VBA and Microsoft excel.
 New testing methods should ideally include correlation to other solvers, previous versions of mystran, industry standard demonstration problems, and continuum mechanics/direct solutions.
+-
 - As a longer term goal, materialistically nonlinear support is desirable.
 - As a longer term goal, geometric nonlinear support is desirable.